4. Tutorial - Productionize a model

 Warning

 Live deployments are backed by a continually running server.
 Once started, Foundry will not terminate a staging or production deployment automatically.
 Live deployments may be expensive, so make sure to disable or delete this live deployment after you have completed the tutorial.
+Note that direct deployments can be configured to scale down to zero and start servers as needed, although the first calls will take longer to respond while the server(s) spins up.

 You can disable or delete a live deployment through the actions dropdown in the live deployment view.